-Warrior Gold continues to advance its 100%-owned Goodfish-Kirana Project through drilling, mapping and sampling.
-The Company completed the Fall 2021 (October November 2021) program to test the continuity of mineralization at greater depths and along strike from the Winter 2021 (January 2021) drill program.
-Two structural/geophysics-indicated drill targets east of the A Zone were planned to be tested.
-One target was drilled (GK21-052) but the other was not accessible and will be postponed until the next drilling campaign.
+Recent work completed by Warrior on Goodfish-Kirana includes the Fall 2021 drill program to test the continuity of mineralization at greater depths and along strike from the Winter 2021 drill program.
+Two structural/geophysics-indicated drill targets east of the Jo Zone (formerly A Zone) were planned to be tested.
+One target was drilled (GK21-052) but the other was not accessible and will be drilled in the next drilling campaign.
 Details of the drilling results are included under Fall 2021 Drill Program.

-The Company drilled 600 metres in its first campaign in 2018 along the Goodfish trend (now identified as the A, B and C Zones) and along the Kirana Break to test mineralization and structures identified by field and compilation work.
-Drilling in 2019 focused on the A and C Zones to better define the structures and mineralization trends.
-Drilling in 2020 and 2021 focused primarily on the A Zone area which intersected significant results along strike and to a depth of 325 metres from surface, shallow for gold deposits in the Abitibi Gold Belt.
-The A Zone Deformation Zone has been extended to 650 m in length and is open at depth.
+The Company drilled 600 metres in its first campaign in 2018 along the Goodfish trend (identified then as the A, B and C Zones - now identified as the Jo, JR and Mel Zones, respectively) and along the Kirana Break to test mineralization and structures identified by field and compilation work.
+Drilling in 2019 focused on the Jo and Mel Zones to better define the structures and mineralization trends.
+Drilling in 2020 and 2021 focused primarily on the Jo Zone area which intersected significant results along strike and to a depth of 325 metres from surface, shallow for gold deposits in the Abitibi Gold Belt.
+The Jo Zone Deformation Zone has been extended to 650 m in length and is open at depth.

-Results from the Fall 2021 drill program (2,829 samples), released on February 9, 2022 indicate that the high grade mineralization at the A Zone is plunging to the northwest and remains open at depth (Figure 3).
-As well, the A Zone Deformation Zone was intersected in all drill holes and remains open to the east and the west.
+Results from the Fall 2021 drill program (2,829 samples), released on February 9, 2022, indicate that the high-grade mineralization at the Jo Zone is plunging to the northwest and remains open at depth.
+Preliminary drill targets have been identified (Figure 3).
+As well, the Jo Zone Deformation Zone was intersected in all drill holes and remains open to the east and the west.
 Significant results and highlights of the 2021 drill programs are provided below.

-The Company continues to drill encouraging results and has intersected anomalous and high grades of gold in 88% of all the drill holes undertaken to date.
+The Company's drill programs have provided encouraging results with the intersection of anomalous and high grades of gold in 88% of all drill holes completed to date.
 Warrior intersected visible gold in GK21-050 at 419.3 m in a quartz calcite vein hosted in the mafic volcanics.
 This intersection assayed 72.10 g/t Au in one half of the core and 561 g/t Au in the other half over 0.50 m, the best drill core assay to date on the Goodfish.

-Summary Warrior Gold Diamond Drilling Campaigns
+Summary Warrior Diamond Drilling Campaigns

-2018 18 2019 2020 2021 Total
+20 18 201 19 202 20 20 21 Tot al

-Prospect Metres Holes Metres Holes Metres Holes Metres Holes Metres Holes
+Prospect Metres Holes

-A Zone 197 1 3,235 18 2,488 7 5,374 19 11,294 45
+Jo Zone (formerly A Zone) 197 1 3,235 18 2,488 7 5,374 19 11,294 45

-C Zone 870 5 447 2 180 1 1,497 8
+Mel Zone (formerly C Zone) 870 5 447 2 180 1 1,497 8

 Deloye 224 2 224 2

-B Zone 203 2 203 2
+JR Zone (formerly B Zone) 203 2 203 2

 Kirana 210 2 210 2

 Other 303 1 303 1

-Total 13,731 60
+• • • Total 13,731 60

-Following the 2021 drill campaigns, Warrior Gold commissioned DGI Geoscience to survey the drill holes utilizing Optical Televiewer Imaging ("OTV") equipment.
-Oriented photographs of the drill hole walls captured structural data that is currently being interpreted (the "OTV data").
-The OTV data from the January 2021 program was integral in validating and refining the current geological model of the A and C Zones and was used to plan the Fall 2021 drilling campaign.
-This work was completed by the Warrior Gold technical team and included input from consulting geologist Jean-Philippe (JP) Paiement of Mira Geoscience (https://mirageoscience.com).
+Following the 2021 drill campaigns, Warrior commissioned DGI Geoscience to survey the drill holes utilizing Optical Televiewer Imaging ("OTV") equipment.
+Oriented photographs of the drill hole walls captured structural data that was interpreted (the "OTV data").
+The OTV data from the January 2021 program was integral in validating and refining the current geological model of the Jo and Mel Zones and was used to plan the Fall 2021 drilling campaign.
+This work was completed by the Warrior technical team and included input from consulting geologist Jean-Philippe (JP) Paiement of Mira Geoscience (https://mirageoscience.com).